hrzsea/1st-3J-Topolgy-Seminar/index.md

 The seminar will be paperless.
 All the information about the seminar, including [Talk Schedule](#Program), [Abstracts of the talks](#Talks), [Travel Information](#Travel Information), [Accommodation and Dining arrangement](#Accommodation), and [Reimbursement Information](#Reimbursement Information), will be released at this page.

 ### Message Board
 `Oct.12： Please note the updates in the Accommodation section`
+`Oct.12： Please note the updates of seminar romm in the Program section`

 ## <span id="Program">Program</span>